 for money – s[een on f] The [f] provides the RS [f].
 Here, Vernal was probably going to say “Facebook”, but stopped at the initial sound.
 The [n] provides reasonable perception of [m].

 through mouse – [time w’were s]een FS [we] becomes a slightly longer [w] in [were].
 This provides the rounded vowel in through, with FS [s] providing frication to perceive [th].
 The final sound in mouse/mouth is cut short probably due to the continuation of the reversal, and therefore this creates uncertainty over the ending.
 The ending comes at [t] in the FS.
-The ending can sound like [t]; however, in the reversal construction, this would not make sense.
-In some ways it can sound like threw him out, however I believe this version is less likely.
+The ending can sound like [t]; however, in the reversal construction, this would not make sense unless it was ‘threw him out’.
 The duration of the sound is cut short, and therefore the sound is not properly perceived.
-Please note [t] can create an [s] in RS, and often does.
-Also, with the next statement beginning with [th] (they), it is more likely to be [s].
-Moreover, Vernal is speaking about social media.
-Therefore, a (computer) mouse is arguably more likely.
+The next statement begins with [th] in they, so perhaps the [th] in mouth is cut short or even [s] in mouse.
+Vernal is speaking about social media.
+One could entertain different possibilities here.

 They both lie – [all thought that] Lie comes from [all].
 Notably Australian sounding. [b] comes at the release of the vowel in [thought] creating an rapid, explosive labial like sound in the reverse.
 They comes from the [th] in [that].

-Although the ending of mouse/mouth is cut short, this may be accepted as normal due to the rapid movement to the initial of the next word.
+The ending of mouse/mouth is a question mark.
 One needs to decide whether they refers to external actors, or whether it is a semi-autonomous aspect of self referring to Vernal and Jessica.
 If the latter interpretation is correct, and the word is mouse, then this can show that they indeed attempted or had the intention to source money over the internet (perhaps to raise funds to aid the investigation, for example).
 If mouth, then this would show an alternative means of accessing funds.
+If threw him out, it could mean anger over another seeking money.

 Nurse he’s really dead